-Dr. Linda Tropp, Professor and Director of the Psychology of Peace and Violence Program, holds a doctorate in social psychology from the University of California, Santa Cruz (2000).
+Dr. Linda Tropp, Professor and Director of the Psychology of Peace and Violence Program

 Dr. Tropp’s research focuses on expectations and outcomes of intergroup contact, identification with social groups, interpretations of intergroup relationships, and responses to prejudice and disadvantage.
 She received the 2012 Distinguished Academic Outreach Award from the University of Massachusetts Amherst for excellence in the application of scientific knowledge to advance the public good.
 Tropp has also received the Erikson Early Career Award from the International Society of Political Psychology, the McKeachie Early Career Award from the Society for the Teaching of Psychology, and the Allport Intergroup Relations Prize from the Society for the Psychological Study of Social Issues.